nyxical420/rodnmod/README.md

 > [!WARNING]
-> Rod n' Mod will be having a FULL REWRITE to Electron!
+> Rod n' Mod will be having a FULL REWRITE to Tauri!
 Please do not send any more issues to this repository!
 > This repo will be archived soon as I start development on the new rewrite, and will be linked below!

 new repository: https://github.com/nyxical420/rodnmod-rewrite